 Paper plate Easter Bunnies are simple, making them one of the most fun Easter craft ideas for kids and toddlers.

 To make a paper plate Easter bunny, grab colourful markers to draw on the nose, cheeks, and whiskers.
 Then, cut out white construction paper for the ears and glue them onto the paper plate.
-You can also glue on some googly eyes if you have them!
+You can also glue on googly eyes if you some lying around!

 3. Easter cookies